hneth/i2ds/README.md

 The **i2ds** package provides datasets and functions used in the examples and exercises of the book “Introduction to Data Science” (by Hansjoerg Neth, Konstanz University, 2021), available at
-<a href="https://bookdown.org/hneth/ds4psy/" class="uri">https://bookdown.org/hneth/ds4psy/</a>.
+<a href="https://bookdown.org/hneth/i2ds/" class="uri">https://bookdown.org/hneth/i2ds/</a>.
 The book and course introduce principles and methods of data science to students of psychology and other biological or social sciences.
-The ‘i2ds’ package primarily provides datasets, but also functions for data generation and manipulation that are used in the book and its exercises.
-All functions included in ‘i2ds’ are designed to be explicit and instructive, rather than efficient or elegant.
+The R package **i2ds** primarily provides datasets, but also functions for data generation and manipulation that are used in the book and its exercises.
+All functions included in **i2ds** are designed to be explicit and instructive, rather than efficient or elegant.

 The textbook [Introduction to Data Science](https://bookdown.org/hneth/i2ds/) is available at